I’m watching a Netflix show, Atypical, about a family with a son on the Autism spectrum, and I was inspired to write this down.

 The compassion and kindness and softness of children who have siblings with disabilities is a beautiful thing.
 To be sure, I am rather ignorant on this topic.
 I imagine it’s really freaking hard, and it probably isn’t beautiful to those involved.
 But those kids, the ones who take care of their sibling with a disability, those kids are beautiful.

 I didn’t grow up close to anyone with a disability, so I have absolutely no idea what it’s like, but I have been able to work closely with kids with disabilities and kids who have siblings with a disabilities, and I am just astounded by what growing up in their family must be like.
 Q and J are the ones in my mind.

 I hope I’m not being insensitive.
-I’m not trying to romanticize the every day lives of these families.
+I’m definitely not trying to romanticize the every day lives of these families.
 I am just truly touched by the kids I’ve worked with.

 I’m sorry.
-I don’t know shit about this, but the thought of those siblings makes a lump form in my throat and I feel like crying.
-Out of gratitude and deep respect for people who take care of other people.
+I don’t know shit about this, but the thought of those siblings makes a lump form in my throat, and I feel like crying out of gratitude and deep respect for people who take care of other people.

 I hope we all, and myself in particular, can be more compassionate, more kind, and more soft, and take better care of each other.